frederickney/flask-framework/readme.md

 #### Creating models:

 All models are stored inside the src/Models folder.
-The models that you register into the app must be an Database.Model object, you could import these object using the following line into your database model:
+The models that you register into the app must be an Database.Model object, you could import this object using the following line into your database model:

 ```python
 from Database import Database